7 Student-centered learning examples with technology

 Collaboration also promotes social emotional learning by providing opportunities for students to develop important skills such as communication, teamwork, and conflict resolution.
 When students work together, they learn to listen actively, share their own ideas, and work through disagreements.
 They learn to take on different roles and responsibilities, develop leadership skills, and build a sense of empathy and understanding.

 Use Nearpod to support student collaboration and teamwork through technology.
-Encourage students to work together on a given activity, explore virtual reality (VR), or simply engage in meaningful conversations about a similar topic with their peers using Collaborate Board.
+Encourage students to work together on a given activity, explore virtual reality (VR), or simply engage in meaningful conversations about a similar topic with their peers using the Collaborate Board.

 Use a Collaborate Board and provide sets of questions for students to rotate through in small groups and respond to the question that speaks closest to them.
 Provide a variety of sentence stems to get students thinking critically and driving their thoughts in different directions; you’ll gain a deeper insight into how students relate to the content.